 What do I need to clicker train?

 Well, you need a clicker.
 A clicker is a small device that clicks.
-They come in all shapes and sizes, and you should be able to pick one up in any pet store.
+They come in all shapes and sizes, and you should be able to pick one up at any pet store.

 You will also need some yummy bits of food.